daattali/beautiful-jekyll/_posts/2020-08-27-how-to-have-a-morning-routine-with-children-around.md

 ---
 layout: post
 title: How to Have a Morning Routine with Children Around
-subtitle: "+ morning routine template with kids freebie worksheet"
+subtitle: "+ a free morning routine template with kids"
 description: Tips for making a morning routine for yourself with kids at home.
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
 thumbnail-img: "/uploads/94978272_10163392594695627_2591845641663545344_o.jpg"